 A woman who stole £60,000 from a church has received a suspended jail term.

-Lyndsey Bredin, of Primity Crescent, Newbuildings, pleaded guilty to 19 charges of theft by an employee between March 2010 and October 2011.
+Lyndsey Bredin (27), of Primity Crescent, Newbuildings, pleaded guilty to 19 charges of theft between March 2010 and October 2011.

-Passing sentence, Judge Philip Babington said the thefts had a ‘significant impact’ on the church and caused ‘stress and hardship to the families that worship there’.
+Passing sentence, Judge Philip Babington said the thefts had a “significant impact” on the church and caused “stress and hardship to the families that worship there”.

-Suspending an 18 month jail term for three years, Judge Philip Babington said it was a ‘very serious breach of trust” adding Bredin stole “from those who she knew, her fellow parishioners, and put in jeopardy plans to re-roof one of the churches”.
+Suspending an 18 month jail term for three years, Judge Babington said it was a “very serious breach of trust” adding Bredin stole “from those who she knew, her fellow parishioners, and put in jeopardy plans to re-roof one of the churches”.

-However, he said it was with “hesitation” that he was giving Bredin the ‘benefit of the doubt’.
+However, he said it was with “hesitation” that he was giving Bredin the “benefit of the doubt”.